Gone too soon:

 While conferring with Globe reporters for months that followed, Phil also took over and expanded SNAP’s fledgling website.
 What he created became an educational resource for reporters and the public.
 In 2002, as the clergy abuse issue exploded into one of the biggest national news stories of the decade, the website became a critical life-line, connecting and mobilizing clergy abuse survivors across the United States.
 As that historic year came to a close, just before Cardinal Law resigned from the Archdiocese, Phil gave up his volunteer leadership role running the SNAP chapter, seeking a quieter life and a paid job.
 He moved on to other projects, but continued running the SNAP website, now in a paid position, through 2007.

 With a Master’s Degree in Communications from Boston University, he embarked on a career in hospital public relations.
 He later switched to entertainment publicity and concert production.
 All of this success was derailed in late 1991 when he became very sick with AIDS.
-It was late the next year, during an unexpected reprieve in his sickness, when he went public about his childhood abuse.
+It was late the next year, during an unexpected, temporary reprieve from his sickness, that he went public about his childhood abuse.

 A hundred-year-old monument to Jan Hus is now a focal point of Prague’s historic Old Town Square.
 (See pictures in the Gallery section).
 Inscribed in the base is a quote from Hus, in Czech, reading “Pravda Vítězí.”
 It translates in English as “Truth Prevails.”
-In the issue of Catholic clergy child sex abuse, once hidden for many decades, the truth certainly has prevailed.
+In the issue of Catholic clergy child sex abuse, once hidden perhaps for generations, the truth certainly has prevailed.